 Clinical Senates were established following the enactment of the Health and Social Care Act 2012.
 Alongside providing independent advice, Clinical Senates took on the role of undertaking independent clinical reviews to support significant service reconfiguration.

-Since that time, Clinical Senates have offered a wide range of independent clinical support and advice to Clinical Commissioning Groups (CCGs), Sustainability & Transformation Programmes (STPs) and more latterly Integrated Care Partnerships and Systems (ICPs and ICSs).
+Since that time, Clinical Senates have offered a wide range of independent clinical support and advice to commissioners.

 Clinical Senates are independent, advisory arms-length bodies whose purpose is to:

-The NW Clinical Senate was officially formed in March 2021 following the merger of two previous senates: Greater Manchester, Lancs & South Cumbria and Cheshire & Merseyside.
-As of 1st October 2021, the NW Clinical Senate is chaired by Professor Martin Vernon (Consultant Geriatrician & Clinical Director Integration, Tameside & Glossop Integrated Care NHS FT).
-Dr Martin Hogg (Consultant Clinical Oncologist at Lancs Teaching Hospital) is the Senate’s Deputy Chair.
+The NW Clinical Senate was officially formed in March 2021 following the merger of two previous senates: Greater Manchester, Lancs & South Cumbria, and Cheshire & Merseyside.
+Since 1st October 2021, the NW Clinical Senate has been chaired by Professor Martin Vernon (Consultant Geriatrician & Clinical Director Integration, Tameside & Glossop Integrated Care NHS FT).
+Dr. Martin Hogg (Consultant Clinical Oncologist at Lancs Teaching Hospital) is the Senate’s Deputy Chair.